 Civil War Sites of Independence Walking/Driving Tour

-Welcome to the latest addition to the City of Independence Walking Trail Series.
-This tour guides adventurers into the footsteps of those who fought to defend their state and the ideologies by which they lived in the American Civil War.
+This combination walking and driving tour guides adventurers into the footsteps of those who fought to defend their state and the ideologies by which they lived in the American Civil War.
 The sites listed, located within the boundaries of modern-day Jackson County as well as the City of Independence, Missouri, will take you through two of those battles.
 Begin on the Independence Square and walk step by step through the Battle of Independence in 1862.
 Start your tour in eastern Jackson County and you begin with the Battle of the Little Blue in 1864.